lspector/lspector.github.io/index.md

 <img src="lee-head-20190730.jpg" width="239" height="310" />

-Lee Spector teaches and conducts research in artificial intelligence, artificial life, and a variety of areas at the intersections of computer science with cognitive science, physics, evolutionary biology, and the arts.
+Lee Spector teaches and conducts research in artificial intelligence, artificial life, and areas at the intersections of computer science with cognitive science, physics, evolutionary biology, and the arts.

 ---